hapijs/catbox/README.md

         - `memory`
         - an object with **catbox** compatible interface (use the `memory` cache implementation as prototype).
     - `partition` - the partition name used to isolate the cached results across multiple clients.
-The partition name is used as the MongoDB database name or as a key prefix in Redis & Memcached.
+The partition name is used as the MongoDB database name or as a key prefix in Redis and Memcached.
 To share the cache across multiple clients, use the same partition name.
     - additional strategy specific options:
         - MongoDB:
             - `host` - the MongoDB server hostname.
-Defaults to `127.0.0.1`.
+Defaults to `'127.0.0.1'`.
             - `port` - the MongoDB server port.
 Defaults to `27017`.
             - `username` - when the mongo server requires authentication.
 Defaults to no authentication.
             - `password` - the authentication password when `username` is configured.
             - `poolSize` - number of connections.
 Defaults to `5`.
         - Redis:
             - `host` - the Redis server hostname.
-Defaults to `127.0.0.1`.
+Defaults to `'127.0.0.1'`.
             - `port` - the Redis server port.
 Defaults to `6379`.
             - `password` - the Redis authentication password when required.
         - Memcache:
             - `host` - the Memcache server hostname.
-Defaults to `127.0.0.1`.
-Cannot be used with location.
+Defaults to '`127.0.0.1'`.
+Cannot be used with `location`.
             - `port` - the Memcache server port.
 Defaults to `11211`.
+Cannot be used with `location`.
             - `location` - the Memcache server hostname and port.
-Defaults to `127.0.0.1:11211`.
+Defaults to ''127.0.0.1:11211''.
             Can be a String, Array, or an Object as per [node-memcached location specification](https://github.com/3rd-Eden/node-memcached#server-locations).
         - Memory:
             - `maxByteSize` - sets an upper limit on the number of bytes that can be stored in the cached.
 Once this limit is